nss-evening-cohort-7/bandz-the-frog-sayeth-croak/README.md

 ## If Changes Need to be Made:
 ###### GitHub
-- Comment with any change suggestions
+- Comment with any change suggestions in the files changed tab
 - Creator will make changes and push back up
 ###### Slack
 - Creator will alert everyone when changes are made and pushed